thomasdunlap/CarND-Behavioral-Cloning-P3/README.md

 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+There are many ways I hope to improve this model in the future.
+I'd like to incorporate the left and right images, and data from the second, more difficult track.
+It would also be helpful to give the drive.py file a range of speeds to drive at, as opposed to a constant speed.

+Also, sometimes the road has shadows that the car seems to avoid slightly, so shadows could be included in some of the augmented images.